The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Background

-We use separation logic \emph{predicates}~\cite{DBLP:conf/popl/ParkinsonB05} to abstract over individual permissions to heap locations as demonstrated by the \core{}'s invariant in our running example.
-Conceptually, we can treat a predicate instance such as \code{Inv(c)} in \figref{sample-core} as a shorthand notation for the predicate's body.
+We use \gls{separation-logic} \emph{predicates}~\cite{DBLP:conf/popl/ParkinsonB05} to abstract over individual permissions to heap locations as demonstrated by the \core{}'s invariant in our running example.
+Conceptually, we can treat a predicate instance such as \codebw{Inv(c)} in \figref{sample-core} as a shorthand notation for the predicate's body.

-\looseness=-1 Proving that each function has sufficient permissions for each heap access guarantees safety. \Eg a buffer overflow corresponds to accessing an array element out of bounds; this is prevented since allocating an array creates permissions only for in-bound elements.
+\looseness=-1 A \glsdisp{separation-logic}{separation-logic} proof guarantees \gls{safety}, in part by requiring a proof that each function has sufficient permissions for each heap access. \Eg a buffer overflow corresponds to accessing an array element out of bounds; this is prevented since allocating an array creates permissions only for in-bound elements.
 Similarly, data races are prevented since two~threads simultaneously writing the same heap location would require that each thread has write permission for this heap location, which is impossible as there is only a single write permission for any given heap location.